 Not many existing journals publish how many views an article has.
 However, the multidisciplinary journal PNAS has made this information available (although it is not possible to sort by number of views).
 The most cited article from 2016 has ~188 thousand views (2016-2018), while one of the least cites has ~7.5 thousand views.
 Using these data as an example, authors of a lowly viewed article may expect ~4-40$ in 2 years, while a highly viewed article would give ~100-1000$.
 This may not sounds like a lot, but remember that we do not only pay for the first 2 years of an article, but for its lifetime.
 Furthermore, these are most likely only the views from scientists, and with the Fair Journal’s approach, views from non-scientists and kids should also be taken into account.
 Some of the most viewed youtube channels are made for kids, and according to Forbes, the highest paid youtuber in 2018 was a kid’s channel called Ryan ToysReview (estimated $22 million in 2018).
 Would it not be great if our kids spend more time on learning about research instead of looking at toy commercials?

 Tracking of the earnings

 A layman summary will get a unique web page address, which will be tracked for number of visitors, and how much the page earns.
 Right now, we do not have a user-accessible tracking system for your earnings, but we are planning to implement this during 2020.
-The cartoon produced by the Fair Journal will also count into your earnings, except from when they are directly featured on the front page.
+The cartoon produced by the Fair Journal will also count into your earnings.

 How are the earnings paid out?